dotchang/ofxOruNDT/README.md

 # ofxOruNDT
-This is fork of a part of https://github.com/OrebroUniversity/perception_oru-release/tree/rpm/indigo/21/ndt_registration for openFrameworks.
+This is a fork of a part of https://github.com/OrebroUniversity/perception_oru-release/tree/rpm/indigo/21/ndt_registration for openFrameworks.